TurkishDelightCo/full-stack-developer/HTML Fundamentals/div-elements.md

+# What are Div Elements and When Should You Use Them?

 1. **Introduction to the `<div>` element:**
    - A `<div>` is a versatile entity that can be anything you want it to be.